 The way we live our lives today can place huge demands on our bodies; we are all becoming increasingly busy.
 In order to restore and maintain your energy levels, it is important to make sure you are eating the right amounts of different foods, and keep to a healthy, balanced diet.

-Here are a few tips to getting the right food in the right amounts.
+Here are a few tips to ensure you get the right foods in the right amounts in order that you have sufficient energy to see you through each day.

-Try basing this meal on starchy carbohydrate.
-Have a piece of pizza with a thick base and plenty of vegetable toppings or a wholegrain sandwich or pitta bread stuffed with lean meat and salad.
-A baked potato — or rice-based dish is also a good idea, try the following toppings: cottage cheese, baked beans or chili.
+Lunch — Try basing this meal on starchy carbohydrate.
+Have a piece of pizza with a thick base and plenty of vegetable toppings or a wholegrain sandwich or pita bread stuffed with lean meat and salad.
+A baked potato, or rice-based dish is also a good idea, try the following toppings: cottage cheese, baked beans or chili.